Trade directory · Topeka metro · Kansas

 Maintain license

-Renew license every 3 years with continuing education requirements and pay renewal fees to maintain active status
+Renew license every 3 years with required continuing education hours and renewal fees

 § D · Field notes